hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-integration-slack.md

 ## Slack Integration

-You can receive notifications on slack channels when CI/CD events are happening:
+You can receive notifications on slack channels when sfdx-hardis events are happening:

 - Deployment from a major branch to a major Salesforce org (ex: integration git branch to Integration Org)
-- More soon (ask for them !)
+- Salesforce org monitoring
+  - Latest updates
+  - Failing apex tests
+  - Monitoring checks notifications

 ![slack-notifs](assets/images/screenshot-slack.png)